openstack/keystone/doc/source/installing.rst

 * policy.json
 * default_catalog.templates

-From here, refer to :doc:`configuration` to choose which backend drivers to enable and use.
+From here, refer to configuration_ to choose which backend drivers to enable and use.
 Once configured, you should be able to run keystone by issuing the command::